Investigating the leptonic couplings of doubly charged scalars at the muon collider: Introduction

 In this paper, our goal is to investigate the possible physics prospect that the future muon collider offers, specifically targeting the scalar sector of different BSM models, which can embed a leptophilic charged scalar.
 To do so, we will consider a class of BSM scenarios where the SM particle spectrum is enlarged with at least one pair of doubly charged scalar particles.
 In the context of LHC, there are already many recent works that search for the doubly charged scalars~\cite{Mitra:2016wpr,Ghosh:2017pxl,KumarGhosh:2018bli,Padhan:2019jlc,Jueid:2023qcf}.
-However, dedicated analysis to probe the doubly charged scalar and its couplings at a muon collider are very few in the literature \cite{Li:2023ksw,Jia:2024wqi,Maharathy:2023dtp}.
+However, dedicated analyses to probe the doubly charged scalar and its couplings at a muon collider are very few in the literature \cite{Li:2023ksw,Maharathy:2023dtp,Jia:2024wqi}.

-In this work, we attempt to find answers to the following questions:
+In this work, we attempt to find answers to the following questions: \begin{enumerate} \item Can a future muon collider with 1 $\rm ab^{-1}$ luminosity at $\tt{3~TeV}$ $\tt{c.o.m}$ energy show significant improvement in terms of probing the leptonic coupling of the doubly charged scalar?

-\begin{enumerate} \item Can a future muon collider with 1 $\rm ab^{-1}$ luminosity at $\tt{3~TeV}$ $\tt{c.o.m}$ energy show significant improvement in terms of probing the leptonic coupling of the doubly charged scalar? \item Since we focus on an off-shell exchange of the doubly charged scalar, there could potentially be other $\tt{(NP)}$ particles that contribute to similar final states that we choose for our analysis.
+\item Since we focus on an off-shell exchange of the doubly charged scalar, there could potentially be other $\tt{(NP)}$ particles that contribute to similar final states that we choose for our analysis.
 What are the possible ways to disentangle the $\tt{NP}$ source in the context of the current study at the muon collider?

 \end{enumerate}